CiscoDevNet/terraform-provider-aci/docs/resources/netflow_monitor_policy.md

 ## Importing

-An existing Netflow Monitor Policy can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:
+An existing NetFlow Monitor Policy can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:

 ```
 terraform import aci_netflow_monitor_policy.example_tenant uni/infra/monitorpol-{name}
 ```

-Starting in Terraform version 1.5, an existing Netflow Monitor Policy can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:
+Starting in Terraform version 1.5, an existing NetFlow Monitor Policy can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:

 ```